 Following the previous editions of this conference in Hamburg, Vienna, and Groningen, we are focusing on international cooperation now more than ever via Localized Hubs.
 This year we invite country-based groups of students and emerging professionals to create and curate their own agenda as part of this three-day virtual event.

-- exchange knowledge on an international scale;
+- to exchange knowledge on an international scale;

-- grow your professional and academic networks.
+- to grow your professional and academic networks.

 Stay updated!
 Sign up for our newsletter, follow us on Slack @ACMCnetwork and other social media channels!